-For an easy breakfast treat that is sure to please, give these Lemon Blueberry Streusel Scones a try!
-They're buttery soft, flaky, packed with big plump blueberries and zesty lemon flavor, and topped with a cinnamon-sugar streusel that is simply wonderful!
+For an easy breakfast treat that is sure to please, try these Lemon Blueberry Streusel Scones!
+They’re buttery soft, flaky, packed with big plump blueberries and zesty lemon flavor, and topped with a cinnamon-sugar streusel that is simply wonderful!

 - Easy to prep and takes only 18 minutes max to bake!